printfoo/nlp-interpretability/README.md

 ### 1.1. *Soft* rationale selection with *attention*.

-*Attention* is a neural mechanism designed to weigh input sequences for downstream modules.
-The attention weights can be viewed as rationales.
+*Attention* is a neural mechanism designed to weigh input sequences for downstream modulesm and attention weights can be viewed as rationales.
+It is called *soft* because the following neural module will *both* use the attention and the representation of the whole input.

 [Attention is not Explanation](https://arxiv.org/pdf/1902.10186.pdf) (Jain and Wallace, 2019) showed that attention does not provide *faithful* explanations, the following two senses: